-- Following receipt of the Annual Membership Fee plus any applicable VAT and subject to the continuing performance by the Client of its obligations under this Agreement, TBG agrees during the Term of the Agreement to provide the Client with the Services and, in that connection, to grant the Client a non-exclusive, non-transferable right to use the Services subject always to the terms of this Agreement.
+Following receipt of the Annual Technology License Fee (for Online and In-store services as selected in the booking form) plus any applicable VAT and subject to the continuing performance by the Client of its obligations under this Agreement, TBG agrees during the Term of the Agreement to provide the Client with the Technology Services and, in that connection, to grant the Client a non-exclusive, non-transferable right to use the Services subject always to the terms of this Agreement.

-- TBG may, at its sole discretion, choose to modify or update the Student Discount Syndication Platform, the Smart Overlay and the SBiD Platform from time to time.
+TBG may, at its sole discretion, choose to modify or update the Student Discount Syndication Platform and the Technology properties from time to time.

-TBG reserves the right in its sole discretion to determine all matters concerning the configuration and other administrative or operational issues for the Student Discount Syndication Platform, the Smart Overlay and the SBiD Platform as it deems necessary or helpful in the normal course of business
+TBG reserves the right in its sole discretion to determine all matters concerning the configuration and other administrative or operational issues for the Student Discount Syndication Platform and the Technology as it deems necessary or helpful in the normal course of business

-- If the Client fails to make payment, pursuant to clause 4.1, for a payment plan, The Beans Group shall be entitled to claim the full amount due as set out in the booking form within 30 day period.
+If the Client fails to make payment, pursuant to clause 4.1.1, for a Payment Plan, TBG shall be entitled to claim the full amount due as set out in the booking form within 30 days of default of such payment.

 5. CLIENT’S OBLIGATIONS